 Some lifestyle factors also contribute to inflammation in the body.
 You may be more likely to develop chronic inflammation if you:

-Inflammation does not always require treatment.
-For acute inflammation, rest, ice and good wound care often relieve the discomfort in a few days.
+Inflammation doesn’t always require treatment.
+For acute inflammation, rest, ice and good wound care often relieve discomfort in a few days.

 If you have chronic inflammation, your healthcare provider may recommend:

 You may choose to eat more foods that have anti-inflammatory properties.
 Some research shows that people who follow a Mediterranean diet have lower levels of inflammation in their bodies.

 Eating too much of certain foods may increase inflammation.
 If you have chronic inflammation, you may feel better if you avoid foods that cause inflammation, including: